emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 There is no inherently superior way of doing things.
 It is a matter of using the right tool for the task at hand.
 Sometimes you want the bindings to be created, even if their value is ~nil~.
 Choose what makes sense.

-## `pcase`によるパターンマッチ {#h:pattern-match-with-pcase-and-related}
+## 14. `pcase`によるパターンマッチ {#h:pattern-match-with-pcase-and-related}

 <!--
 #+findex: pcase
 #+vindex: major-mode
 -->

-Once you get in the flow of expressing your thoughts with Emacs Lisp, you will be fluent in the use of ~if~, ~cond~, and the like ([[#h:basic-control-flow-with-if-cond-and-others][Basic control flow with ~if~, ~cond~, and others]]).
-You might even get more fancy if ~if-let*~ ([[#h:control-flow-with-if-let-and-friends][Control flow with ~if-let*~ and friends]]).
+Once you get in the flow of expressing your thoughts with Emacs Lisp, you will be fluent in the use of ~if~, ~cond~, and the like ([Control flow with ~if-let*~ and friends](#h:basic-control-flow-with-if-cond-and-others][Basic control flow with ~if~, ~cond~, and others]]).
+You might even get more fancy if ~if-let*~ ([[#h:control-flow-with-if-let-and-friends)).
 However you go about it, there are some cases that arguably benefit from more succinct expressions.
 This is where ~pcase~ comes in.
 At its more basic formulation, it is like ~cond~, in that it tests the return value of a given expression against a list of conditions.
 Here is an example that compared the buffer-local value of the variable ~major-mode~ for equality against a couple of known symbols:

 ```emacs-lisp
 (pcase major-mode